DIGNITY's Talent Programme for Students

 The programme runs twice a year with a spring season starting February and a Fall season starting September.

-- Have a workstation and be serviced as a staff member including monthly briefings with a designated mentor
+Interns and Master’s thesis students both have a workstation and are serviced as staff members including monthly briefings with a designated mentor/supervisor and participation in joint talent programme activities.

 Who can apply